cosmos/cosmos-sdk/docs/core/app3.md

 signatures requires checking that the correct account number and sequence was used by each signer, as this information is required in the `StdSignBytes`.

-If any of the above are not satisfied, it returns an error.
+If any of the above are not satisfied, the AnteHandelr returns an error.

 If all of the above verifications pass, the AnteHandler makes the following changes to the state:

 - increment account sequence by one for all signers
-- set the pubkey for any first-time signers
+- set the pubkey in the account for any first-time signers
-- deduct the fee from the first signer
+- deduct the fee from the first signer's account

 Recall that incrementing the `Sequence` prevents "replay attacks" where the same message could be executed over and over again.